QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 * **Prescribed Motion File**

 The turbine translation and rotation can be prescribed using a file of the following format. *Turbine definition* with or without a structural definition can be subjected to prescribed operation.
 QBlade interpolates linearly the loads between time stamps.
 The translation and rotation is applied to the "ground" to which a bottom fixed turbine is directly connected.
-If a floating wind turbine is simulated the prescribed motion will only affect the mooring line anchors which are connected to the seabed.
+If a floating wind turbine is simulated the prescribed motion will only affect elements that are constrained to the seabed (typically the mooring line anchors).
 By using the keyword *CONSTRAINEDFLOATER* in the turbine substructure definition it is also possible to prescribe the translation/rotation of the floater directly.

 .. code-block:: console